nitin-vaghani/git/README.md

 >feature/front-end : This is your local branch

->remotes/origin/feature/front-end : This is remove branch
+>remotes/origin/feature/front-end : This is remote branch

 Now, latest changes of remote branch is in your local..Use below command to check difference
 >git diff feature/front-end remotes/origin/feature/front-end